-- a) Identify all speakers in the text expressing their view on the issue climate change/ food safety (MIP candidates); here, also check, if the author acts a speaker himself. - b) For each of these actors, mark sequences dealing with the issue climate change/ food safety. - c) For each actor, check if he/she gives a problem definition and another frame element: does he/she acknowledge or deny a food/ climate problem and suggest at least one cause, consequence, or treatment?
-If not, don't consider this actor any further. - d) Identify the speakers with the most lines in the document and name them MIP 1 to 3. - e) Code the actor-frame variables for the first most important actor, afterwards for the second one, then for the third one.
+- a) Identify all speakers in the text expressing their view on the issue food safety (MIP candidates); here, also check, if the author acts a speaker himself. - b) For each of these actors, mark sequences dealing with the issue food safety. - c) For each actor, check if he/she gives a problem definition and another frame element: does he/she acknowledge or deny a food problem and suggest at least one cause, consequence, or treatment?
+If not, don't consider this actor any further. - d) For online and offline documents: Identify the speakers with the most lines in the document and name them MIP 1 to 3. - e) Code the actor-frame variables for the first most important actor, afterwards for the second one, then for the third one.
+For political documents: Code all identified MIPs in the document.